prrvchr/gDriveOOo/CloudUcpOOo/OAuth2OOo/OAuth2OOo/registration/PrivacyPolicy_en.md

 For simplicity, in the rest of this document, will be named:
 - `User`: the user of the OAuth2OOo software.
-- `OAuth2OOo`: the OAuth2OOo software in its integrity.
+- `OAuth2OOo`: the OAuth2OOo software in its entirety.
 - `Extension`: all extensions installed under Libre/OpenOffice and using OAuth2OOo software services.
 - `Supplier`: the internet service provider delivering the OAuth2 tokens to `OAuth2OOo` and/or internet services to `Extension`.

 This policy, in addition to `OAuth2OOo`, also applies to all `Extension` that use `OAuth2OOo` software services.

-Use of this software subjects you to our **Terms Of Use** as described in [this document:](https://prrvchr.github.io/OAuth2OOo/OAuth2OOo/registration/TermsOfUse_en)
+Use of this software also subjects you to our [**Terms Of Use**](https://prrvchr.github.io/OAuth2OOo/OAuth2OOo/registration/TermsOfUse_en)

 ### Contact: